kaga0008/CST8916_Assignment_1/README.md

 # CST8916 Assignment 1
-## Jigarkumar Patel, Ahmed Bodou, Elizabeth Kaganovsky
+## Jigarkumar Patel, Ahmed Bodouh, Elizabeth Kaganovsky

 ### Section 1: REST and GraphQL for Data Requests and Updates
  - For authentication, use HTTP (JSON Web Token)